 3. Think Outside of the Box

-We have seen some vendors offer to take their performance virtual.
-Now, this doesn't work for all vendors or for all event types, but think about ways to go above and beyond like this for your clients.
+We have seen many vendors offer to take their performance virtual—in fact, over 5,000 vendors are now offering their services virtually on The Bash.
+Now, this doesn't work for all vendors or for all event types, but think about different ways like this to go above and beyond for your clients.

 4. Proactively Reach Out to Your Clients

-We recommend proactively reaching out to your clients who have events scheduled over the next 8 weeks, if you haven't already.
+We recommend proactively reaching out to your clients who have events scheduled for this year, if you haven't already.
 Let them know you are here to help guide them in rescheduling their event.
 It's important to make your clients feel cared for during this time as well as excited about planning the event in the near future.